Solar power in Turkey: Policies and laws

 Since 2021 feed-in tariffs for new installations have been in lira (but are maximum about US$0.05 per kWh) and set by the president, but the 10-year period has been criticised as too short.
 In 2022 there are many applications for hybrid solar and wind licences.
 As of 2022 there are 9 renewable energy cooperatives; it has been suggested that agricultural energy cooperatives would be profitable if farmers had more loans and technical help to establish them.
+Another state aid model in support of solar power is the so-called "YEKA" (abbreviation for "Yenilenebilir Enerji Kaynak Alanları", Renewable Energy Source Areas) model, prioritizing local content manufacturing or use.
+A successful application of the YEKA was the "Karapınar Solar Energy Plant" in Konya, with 1.000 MWe installed capacity.

 According to think tank Ember, building new wind and solar power is cheaper than running existing coal plants which depend on imported coal.
 But they say that there are obstacles to building utility-scale solar, such as lack of new capacity allocated for solar power at transformers, a 50 MW cap for any single solar power plant's installed capacity, and large consumers being unable to sign long-term power purchase agreements for new unlicensed solar installations.
+Ember recommend that rooftop solar should be obligatory on new buildings in Turkey.
 Owners of these small unlicensed installations can sell to the grid at the same price as they buy.